 Action What this means Find a single group or organisation to take the lead on implementation This may be a CCG, individual Trust or a clinical specialty.
 Ensure that Deciding right is formally adopted by each organisation For a larger organisation this would be formal adoption by the governing board or trustees.
 For a smaller organisation this would be adoption by the senior management team.
 Ensure the right partnerships are established This will include leads on MCA, DoLS, safeguarding, quality assurance and risk management.
 It is important to explain that Deciding right is not duplicating their work but providing them with a vehicle to promote and implement their work Identify facilitators These will be individuals with an interest and passion in ensuring the MCA becomes part of everyday practice in their clinical setting Ensure the right messages 1.
 Empowerment for individuals and professionals 2.
 An opportunity to improve communication Application in all care settings and situations, ie. not just end of life care 4.
 Focus on filling the practice gap rather than any knowledge gap Identify the dissemination strategy Examples are all clinical directorates/ groups; clinical policy group, nursing groups, communication group, quality assurance group, ethics advisory group, resuscitation committee, critical care, patient advisory panel, education and training Plan audit of implementation Link to the local audit group to plan at least one cycle to monitor the effect of implementation.
-In individuals identified as having a suspicion of cognitive impairment or disturbance, consider - reviewing the documentation of any DNACPR decision-making - examining the documentation in the clinical records - monitoring complaints Identify the documentation to be Set standards for the areas to be audited Will some or all of the Deciding right documentation be used? used will some of all of the Declaring right documentation be used: Plan any training Plan 'filling the practice gap' workshops with a half day follow up.
+In individuals identified as having a suspicion of cognitive impairment or disturbance, consider reviewing the documentation of any DNACPR decision-making examining the documentation in the clinical records monitoring complaints Set standards for the areas to be audited Identify the documentation to be used Will some or all of the Deciding right documentation be used?
+Plan any training Plan 'filling the practice gap' workshops with a half day follow up.
 Decide on the educational resources to be used (eg. CLiP on www.clip.org.uk) Involve individuals Link to an organisational patient or parent group